TomarGunjan/CS553-DistributedAlgorithms/README.md

 ```
 ### Description

-**Main.scala** - This is the entry point of the project.
+* **Main.scala** - This is the entry point of the project.

-**algorithms package** - This package contains all the specific algorithm trigger files.
+* **algorithms** - Package containing all the specific algorithm trigger files.
 These files prepare test data, create Actor classes and trigger the initiators for the algorithms.

-**processes package** - This package contains all the Actor files required for algorithms.
+* **processes package** - Package containing all the Actor logic required for algorithms.
 Algorithm package classes create instances of these Actor classes for running the algorithm.

-**utility package** - This package contains utility and reusable code common for all algorithms
+* **utility package** - Package containing utility and reusable code common for all algorithms.

-* ApplicationProperties.scala : This is a utility file to read properties from application.conf
+    * ApplicationProperties : This is a utility file to read properties from application.conf
-* Message Types : This file has all the message types used by Actors.
+    * MessageTypes : This file has all the message types used by Actors.
     * Terminator : A utility Actor class to help terminate Actor system when an algorithm has ended
-* Topology Reader : A utility class to read network topology from test data files.
+    * TopologyReader : A utility class to read network topology from test data files.

-**Resources package** - This package containsstatic files containing Application.conf, and graph test data for creating network for running algorithms
+* **Resources package** - Package containing static files containing Application.conf, and graph test data for creating network for running algorithms

-**Application.conf** - This file has static values and data to be referenced by code
+* **Application.conf** - This file has static values and data to be referenced by code.

-**test/src** - this package contains test unit tests for all algorithms
+* **test/src** - Package containing test unit tests for all algorithms.

 ## How to run project
 ### From Intellij IDE
-Requirements:
+**Requirements:**
 1. Java 8 or higher
-2. Scala Plugin should be present
+2. Scala Plugin installed

-Steps to Follow :
+**Steps to Follow :**

-1. Clone this repo to your local machine.
+Step 1.
+Clone this repo to your local machine.
    ```bash
     git clone https://github.com/TomarGunjan/CS553-DistributedAlgorithms.git
    ```
-3. Open the project in Intellij
+Step 2.
+Open the project in IntelliJ

-4. Navigate to src/main/scala/main/Main.scala
+Step 3.
+Navigate to src/main/scala/main/Main.scala

-5. Run Main.scala file
+Step 4.
+Run Main.scala file

 ### From Terminal
-Requirements:
+**Requirements:**
 1. Should have scala installed

 Steps to Follow :
-1. Clone this repo to your local machine.
+Step 1.
+Clone this repo to your local machine.
    ```bash
     git clone https://github.com/TomarGunjan/CS553-DistributedAlgorithms.git
    ```
-3. Navigate into the Project folder
+Step 2.
+Navigate into the Project folder
-4. Run following command
+Step 3.
+Run following command
    ```bash
     sbt clean compile run
    ```